invrainbow/codeperfect/docs/docs/automatic-completion.md

 ## Fuzzy search

 All completions support fuzzy search, so you don't need to type the whole word or even a strict substring.
-For instance, you could type `of` to match `OpenFile`.
+E.g. you could type `of` to match `OpenFile`.

 ## Keyboard shortcuts